pepa65/bulletin/README.md

 This allows the usage of `bulletin` to serve the files on.

 Install all the required packages:
-`apt install git chromium-browser php-fpm unclutter xdotool lxsession`
+`apt install git chromium-browser unclutter xdotool lxsession`

 ### Download
 `mkdir ~/git; cd ~/git; git clone https://gitlab.com/pepa65/bulletin`